 Hiking Kananaskis comes with bear risk.
 We love bears and would hate for any harm to come to them or you, so please take the time to educate yourself on How to Be Bear Smart.

-Wind Ridge is a popular hike with dog owners.
+The Wind Ridge hike is popular with dog owners.
 We recommend bringing your dog only if they are athletic enough to deal with the steep slopes and the rock scrambles.

-We recommend checking the latest Kananaskis trail report for Wind Ridge to check trail conditions and possible closures before you head out.
+We recommend checking the latest Wind Ridge trail report to check trail conditions and possible closures before you head out.
 (Keep in mind Alberta Parks calls this hike Windy Viewpoint)

 Wind Ridge Trail Logistics